Roos Telaumbanua: Pematangsiantar Mayor problem

 On 29 December 1966, Telaumbanua appointed a new acting mayor, Mulatua Pardede, for the city of Pematangsiantar.
 His decision was disregarded by the acting mayor at the time, Tarip Siregar.
-This problem caused Medan to de facto have two mayors.
+This problem caused Pematangsiantar to de facto have two mayors.
 Siregar was supported by the popular youth movement in Pematangsiantar, such as the Pancasila Front and the Anti 30 September Movement Committee of Pematangsiantar, while Pardede was supported by Telaumbanua.
 The groups that supported Siregar sent a protest to the Interior Minister demanding to remove Pardede out of office.
 Telaumbanua defended himself by stating that he removed Siregar from his office as instructed by the military area commander of North Sumatra, on which the commander argued that Pematangsiantar had experienced lack of development during Siregar's term, and Siregar himself was in ill health.

 The dual mayors in Pematangsiantar caused confusion to the civil employees working in the city, as both claimed that they were the legitimate mayor.
 Tarip Siregar insisted to remain in his office, forcing Pardede to hold office in the former Siantar Mayor's residence.
 Siregar brought this problem to Colonel Selamat Gintings, the Regional Military Commander, but he received no response.

 In response to this problem, Arnold Baramuli from the Ministry of Internal Affairs was given full mandate by Telaumbanua to solve this problem.
 Baramuli decided that Pardede was the rightful acting mayor of Pematangsiantar.
 Thus, on 28 January 1967, a ceremony was planned to transfer the mayor position from Siregar to Pardede.
 Even though the ceremony was officially recognized, both Baramuli and Siregar did not attend the ceremony.
 Siregar was reported to be abducted by a group of unidentified youths.